 4. Forgiveness is for you.
 It's not for the person that wronged you.
 It is to set you free.
 It is so you are not held prisoner paying the price for someone else's wrong doing.

 Forgiving is for you and you alone.
 Often the person who has hurt you, feels nothing...no shame, guilt or remorse.
 The wrong doer, may even have forgotten the event, but we can stay trapped in bitterness, anger and unforgiveness for years.
-It can effect our emotional, mental, spiritual and physical well being, while the other person is absolutely oblivious to our pain.
+For many, they find they are imprisoned by unforgiveness, anger and bitterness, while the other person is absolutely oblivious to our pain.
 Unforgiveness rarely harms the other person.
 Usually, we are the only victim of our unforgiveness.

 5. Forgiveness is between you and God.
 You do not have to go to the other person.
 Forgiveness is you handing over the wrongdoing and the person who did it and saying "Lord, I give this to you so you can deal with it.
 It is between you and them now, so I can be free."